 Police Commissioner Andy Tsang said Wednesday mainland authorities arrested two men, while Hong Kong police arrested seven others.

 Tsang said the suspects are believed to be associated with triads, or local criminal gangs.
-He said the killing does not appear to have been politically motivated.
+He said the attack does not appear to have been politically motivated.

 Lau was the editor of the Ming Pao, a paper known for its investigative reporting and hard-hitting coverage of mainland China.